2022 AFF Championship Group A

 The Group A of the 2022 AFF Championship were one of the two groups of competing nations in the 2022 AFF Championship.
 It consists of Thailand, Philippines, Indonesia, Cambodia, and Brunei.
 The matches took place from 20 December 2022 to 2 January 2023.
 Thailand and Indonesia advanced to the semi-finals as the top two teams on the group.
+Thailand and Indonesia were tied with ten points, thus letting them go to the semi-finals.
+Cambodia finished third, the Philippines finished fourth, having won one game, while Brunei finished fifth without registering a single point.